honeycombio/helm-charts/charts/refinery/README.md

 [The Refinery documentation](https://docs.honeycomb.io/manage-data-volume/refinery/sampling-methods/) goes into more detail about how each sampling method works.
 These example configurations are provided to demonstrate how to define rules in YAML.
 See the complete definitions in the [sample-configs](./sample-configs) folder.

+**NOTE**: Sampling rules are hot-reloaded and do not require pods to restart to take effect when upgrading via `helm upgrade` operations.

 ### Deterministic Sampler

 The default sampling method uses the `DeterministicSampler` with a `SampleRate` of 1.